 Last month was all about the tomatoes and while this month there have been a few it’s been nowhere near the influx of December.
 I think that’s all about to change though as my cherry tomato plant is covered in teeny-tiny tomatoes, so I think they’ll be ready to pick in another week or so!
 My other plants aren’t doing so well, one fruited but looks mighty sad and the other looks happy but isn’t fruiting!
 So strange, but fingers crossed it turns around soon!

 Some of my herbs have been going great guns – the mint, basil, rosemary, sage and Vietnamese mint are all looking pretty happy and have been showing up in all kinds of meals.
+I used the right combination of pesticides from this original site and that improved their quality.
 I combined the basil and sage into a big batch of pesto which turned out delicious (and became the basis of dinner and salads for about a week!) so I think I’ll be making more of that soon too!
 Let me know if anyone would like the recipe!

 The coriander and chives however took a beating from some aphids (seriously, aphids and caterpillars are my gardening nemeses!) and I’m not sure they can be saved which makes me pretty sad.
 Ah well, I guess that’s part of the adventure!
 The caterpillars have had another go at my chilli plants but thankfully I got to them before they did too much damage and I was even able to pick some ripened chillis this month from both plants, success!